Code-the-Dream-School/python-200/lessons/02_ML_intro/01_ML_Intro.md

 The model predicts one of two possible outcomes, typically representing a yes/no or true/false decision.

-*Example: Spam email detection.*

-Input features: The content of an email, sender information, subject line, and the presence of certain keywords.

-Training data: A collection of emails previously labeled as either "spam" or "not spam".

-Model's goal: To learn the characteristics that differentiate spam from legitimate emails.
+*Example: Customer Churn Prediction*

+In the business world, companies often want to know whether a customer is likely to stay subscribed to a service or leave it soon.
+This is known as churn prediction.

+Input features: Customer activity patterns, frequency of logins, duration of subscription, payment history, customer support interactions, and satisfaction scores.

+Training data: A dataset of past customers, where each record includes behavioral and demographic features, along with a label indicating whether the customer eventually “churned” (canceled the service) or “remained active.”

+Model’s goal: The model learns which patterns or combinations of behaviors signal that a customer is likely to leave.
+For instance, customers who log in less frequently, miss payments, or contact support more often may have a higher likelihood of churning.

-Prediction: For any new email, the model will classify it as one of the two discrete categories: "spam" or "not spam".
+Prediction: When given a new customer’s recent data, the trained model predicts one of the two categories - either “will churn” or “will stay.”

+Over time, such a model helps businesses take proactive steps such as offering targeted discounts or improving customer experience to reduce churn and improve retention.

-**1.2.2 Multi-class Classification**
+**1.2.2 Multi-Class Classification**

 This is a more complex task where the model must assign an item to one of more than two classes.